awslabs/sagemaker-debugger/docs/analysis.md

 TODO@Nihal describe these in detail

 ## Tensor
-An smdebug Tensor object can bee retrieved through the `trial.tensor(name)` API.
+An smdebug `Tensor` object can be retrieved through the `trial.tensor(name)` API.
 It is uniquely identified by the string representing name.
  It provides the following methods.

 | Method | Description|